SC-Tech-Program/FAQs/Papers_Authors.md

 A: From an author’s perspective, the following are the key steps:

 1. Authors submit a title, abstract, and other metadata.
-These are used to assign papers to appropriate reviewers and avoid conflicts of interest.
 2. Authors submit their full paper and complete a form describing their computational artifacts (or lack of computational artifacts) and, optionally, text discussing how they evaluated their computational results.
 3. Authors receive an initial set of reviews of their paper.
 4. Authors have an opportunity to revise their paper and prepare an accompanying response to the reviewers.
 5. Author revisions and accompanying response will be available to the reviewers at least a week before the PC meeting.
 6. Authors are notified of their paper’s disposition: Accept, Reject, or Major Revisions Required.
 7. In the case of Major Revisions Required, authors prepare a major revision for re-review.
-After this review, the paper will be either accepted or rejected.
+8. After this review, the paper will be either accepted or rejected.
-8. Authors of accepted papers prepare the final version of their paper.
+9. Authors of accepted papers prepare the final version of their paper.

 **Q: Is there an author response/rebuttal stage?**

-A: Once authors receive their initial feedback from the reviewers, they are given the opportunity to improve their paper accordingly before the next round of reviews.
+A: Yes.
+Once authors receive their initial feedback from the reviewers, they are given the opportunity to improve their paper accordingly before the next round of reviews.
 For example, if a reviewer indicates that a paper requires some critical measurement or explanation to be worthy of publication, the authors can supply that missing information.
 An accompanying response document highlights the changes the authors made.
 This is unlike the rebuttal stage present in many other conferences in that the focus is less on promises to fix problems for the final document and more on actually fixing the problems.

 **Q: If I don’t have time to gather the additional data the reviewers requested by the revise-and-respond deadline but can do so by the final paper deadline, can my response indicate that.**

 A: Yes.
-The reviewers may want to see a major revision in this case to ensure that no information critical to the paper’s argument is missing.
+Depending on what other concerns reviewers have with the paper, it may still be rejected.
+Another possibility is that reviewers may want to see a major revision in this case to ensure that no information critical to the paper’s argument is missing.

 **Q: Now that I’ve read the reviews of my paper, I see much better how to organize it so it will be clear to the reader.
 Can I do this reorganization and upload the new version during the revise-and-respond period?**